NicholasLiem/cryptool/README.md

 # Cryptool
-A local software tool to encrypt files
+A local ruby on rails server to host a cryptography tool for use

 ## ⚡ What is this repository?
-To add description
+A self-hosted cryptography tool to encrypt and decrypt files or text based with more than 7 different encryption algorithms

 ## 🔥 Features
+- Encrypt and decrypt text or file with your own key and multiple encryption algorithms

 ## 🖥️ Running locally for development